xuri/glc/README.md

 Contributions are welcome!
 Open a pull request to fix a bug, or open an issue to discuss a new feature or change.

-## Todo

-- Handle 404 error page
-- Filter the tubes by name in the overview
-- Logout support when Basic Auth has been enabled
-- Custom job content hightlight display theme support
-- Cookies control, each user can add its own personal Beanstalk server

 ## Licenses

 This program is under the terms of the MIT License.
 See [LICENSE](https://github.com/xuri/glc/blob/master/LICENSE) for the full license text.